 Day 6 — Xi’an/Chengdu

 Survey Xi’an from atop its ancient walls, walking or biking along the promenade of these massive Ming dynasty ramparts.
-Fly to Chengdu, the capital of Sichuan, arriving in time for a dinner of spice-infused regional specialties.
+Ride first-class on the high-speed train to Chengdu, the capital of Sichuan, arriving in time for a dinner of spice-infused regional specialties.
 The St. Regis Chengdu (B, D)

 Day 7 — Chengdu